-2. Ecole Dickinsfield Modernization
+1. École Dickinsfield Modernization

-The District has been requesting funding for modernization of this 40 year old facility since January 1, 2010.
+The District has been requesting funding for modernization of this 41 year old facility since January 1, 2010 and currently has \$11 million in identified IMR (see Appendix D, 7 Year IMR Summary).
 The existing portables are patched onto the main school and are the same age or older than the core building, they need to be replaced.
+This school's capacity is 100% utilized.
+This is impacting the capacity of future growth of French Immersion which would add an additional 70 to 80 students over the next 5 years.

-The infrastructure is wearing out at this site and requires modernizing.
-This is a tight site and will require careful planning to meet future growth.
-Not modernizing this facility will impact our highly successful French Immersion and English Language programming in Ecole Dickinsfield and will cost more in the long term due to extensive maintenance and repair costs.
+École Dickinsfield is located on a tight site and will require careful planning to meet future growth.
+Not modernizing this facility will impact our highly successful French Immersion and English Language programming within École Dickinsfield and will cost more in the long term due to extensive maintenance and repair costs.